The Mojave Project

 The Mojave Project materializes over time through deep research and direct field inquiry involving interviews, reportage and personal journaling supported with still photography, audio and video documentation.
 Field Dispatches are shared throughout the production period at mojaveproject.org and through our publishing partner, KCET Artbound.
 Installments will include those of notable guest contributors.
 A program of public field trip experiences and satellite events explore the diverse communities and sites of the Mojave Desert.
 The initial phase of the project is designed to make ongoing research transparent, inviting the audience into the conversation as the project develops.

-The Mojave Project is a multi-year endeavor that will culminate in a large-scale traveling exhibition, incorporating the published research journals, photographs, videos, documents, maps along with other collected ephemera and objects gathered over the four-year production period.
-The project was initially launched for Made in the Mojave at MOAH (Museum of Art & History) in Lancaster, CA during spring 2017.
-Partnering with LACE (Los Angeles Contemporary Exhibitions) through support from The Andy Warhol Foundation for the Visual Arts Curatorial Fellowship program The Mojave Project is on exhibition at LACE from September 12 – November 18, 2018.
-In conjunction with this exhibition Stringfellow coordinated two Mojave Desert field trips to provide participants with an on-site immersive experience.
-Additionally, panel discussions and other related events were scheduled during exhibit.
+The Mojave Project is a multi-year endeavor that will culminate in a large-scale traveling exhibition, incorporating the published research journals, photographs, videos, documents, maps along with other collected ephemera and objects gathered over the five-year production period.
+The project was initially launched for Made in the Mojave at MOAH (Museum of Art & History) in Lancaster, California during spring 2017.
+Partnering with LACE (Los Angeles Contemporary Exhibitions) through support from The Andy Warhol Foundation for the Visual Arts Curatorial Fellowship program, The Mojave Project exhibited during fall 2018.
+In conjunction with this exhibition, Stringfellow coordinated two Mojave Desert field trips to provide participants with an on-site immersive experience.
+Please sign up on our mailing list for information on future events.

 Funding for The Mojave Project is provided though California Humanities, The Andy Warhol Foundation for the Visual Arts, San Diego State University and a gift from Ed Ruscha.
 Additional project support was provided through a Guggenheim Fellowship awarded to Kim Stringfellow in 2015.
 The Mojave Project is a project of the Fulcrum Arts EMERGE Program.
 Project partners include KCET Artbound, LACE (Los Angeles Contemporary Exhibitions), MOAH (Museum of Art & History) and The Mojave Desert Heritage & Cultural Association.